google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/best-practices.md

     <tr>
       <th colspan=2>
         <h3>
-  Aim to keep primitive data attributes and properties in sync.
-Reflecting from property to attribute, and vice versa.
+  Aim to keep primitive data attributes and properties in sync, reflecting from property to attribute, and vice versa.
         </h3>
       </th>